 As a result, the pandemic has sharpened the focus of society, governments, and almost all industries on the importance of social and environmental progress.
 The lesson is that corporate purpose needs to be at the heart of business resiliency and growth in the face of an unpredictable future.
 Purpose has the power to unify all stakeholders during the recovery process and after the pandemic, to build resilience for the future.

 The movement is gathering momentum among private investors.
 In January, BlackRock, the world’s largest asset manager, began pressuring companies it invests in to disclose their long-term environmental risks.
 BlackRock CEO Larry Fink said in an open letter that the company will end support for fossil fuel investments and redesign its investment approach to put sustainability at its core.

-This shift recognizes that the purpose of a corporation must jointly serve the interest of several stakeholders, including customers, suppliers, employees, local communities, and shareholders and it is a shift that will directly impact business strategy.
+This shift recognizes that the purpose of a corporation must jointly serve the interest of several stakeholders, including customers, suppliers, employees, local communities, and shareholders.
+It is a shift that will directly impact business strategy.
 Businesses can no longer focus narrowly on short-term profits but instead must pursue strategies that deliver performance across supposedly non-financial dimensions.
-The argument being that ultimately, all risk is financial risk.
+The argument is that ultimately, all risk is financial risk.